 Victoria College offers extensive financial assistance and scholarship opportunities for new students, continuing students and graduating students.
 These are in the form of:

-- Scholarships based on academic performance
+- Scholarships and awards based on academic performance

 - Bursaries and grants based on financial need